CalvinLoke/bad-apple/README.md

 And just follow the on-screen prompts.

 # Performance optimizations
 Currently, my implementation of a rudimentary static `time.sleep()` function results in an incremental error over time.
-This thus leads to the frame accucracy drifting.
+This thus leads to the frame accuracy drifting.

+**UPDATE on 22/04/21**
+With the replacement of the `playsound` library with `pygame`, the error over time seemed to have been fixed.
+Though, further improvements and optimizations to the code can still be done.
+As of current, performance is not optimal

 I am also looking into improving frame extraction and generation times.